Modi and Putin talk trade as Ukraine mourns airstrike – DW – 07/09/2024

 The pair had embraced before a state dinner on Monday evening.
 Russian state news agency TASS said that Putin was "very happy" to see his "dear friend."

-The meeting is the first state visit between India and Russia — though the two countries have ties going back to the Cold War — since the invasion of Ukraine in 2022.
+The meeting is the first state visit between India and Russia since Moscow launched the war in Ukraine in 2022, although Putin and Modi have met on the sidelines of other international events.

 The US, a staunch ally of New Delhi and Kyiv, raised concerns about the visit late on Monday.